artsy/artsy.github.io/_posts/2018-02-06-apogee-technical-retrospective.markdown

 end
 ```

 This code collects all the Ruby classes inside a module into a a data structure that can be consumed by the Apogee Add-on through the `/ui` endpoint.
-As a bonus, the tokens are generated the SHA256 hash of the fully-qualified parser class names.
+As a bonus, the tokens are generated from the SHA256 hash of the fully-qualified parser class names.
 And we also avoid having to maintain a separate list of parsers that I would inevitably forget to update.
 Win-win.

 All that's left to do is to lookup a parser class from a token.
 This is as easy as finding the class with the matching token and calling its `parse` function.